-The Game Developers Conference (GDC) 2020 Core Concepts Call for Submissions will open July 16 to August 15 at 11:59 PM PT.
+The Game Developers Conference (GDC) 2020 Core Concepts Call for Submissions closed on August 15 at 11:59 PM PT.

 Welcome from the GDC Advisory Board